Harvey funding debate added to busy congressional agenda

 The unprecedented levels of rain and flooding in Texas is also certainly to result in a surge in claims expected for the national flood insurance program.
 The current authorization for the program expires at the end of September.
 The major damage caused by Harvey means that the borrowing limit for the program will likely need to be increased.

-The program is deeply in debt, and broader reform efforts have been discussed, but have split Republicans along regional lines.
+The program is deeply in debt and broader reform efforts have been discussed, but have split Republicans along regional lines.
 If they can't agree on a broader bill Congress is likely to pass some type of short-term extension.

+"The most common and costly natural disaster facing our nation is flooding," said Sen. Sherrod Brown, the top Democrat on the Senate banking committee, which handles reauthorization.

+"It is too early to determine how hurricane Harvey will impact the timeline of NFIP reauthorization, but it is likely that Congress will pass a short-term extension to ensure the program doesn't lapse," he said.

 A number of senators have drafted or introduced bipartisan legislation to reform the program.
-The top two senators on the banking committee -- Chairman Mike Crapo and top Democrat Sherrod Brown -- introduced a bill this summer that would extend the program for six years.
+Senate banking committee chairman, Sen. Mike Crapo and Brown introduced a bill this summer that would extend the program for six years.
 Republican Sen. John Kennedy of Louisiana and Democratic Sen. Bob Menendez of New Jersey -- both of whom also sit on the banking committee -- introduced a reauthorization bill of their own that also provides a six-year extension and a series of reforms.

 Meanwhile, the other Republican senator from Louisiana, Bill Cassidy, paired up with unlikely bedfellow Democratic Sen. Kirsten Gillibrand of New York to propose a 10-year reauthorization and gradual access by private insurers.